JohnLockwood/johnlockwood.github.io/src/math/Journal.md

 	* A smackerel of How to Ace Calculus
 	* Redo in class exercises from Thursday, and problematic homework from section 2.3.
 Nice!
 	* Begin working on Homework and reading for section 2.4.
 Good progress.
+	* Begin Reading Robert Stoll's Set Theory and Logic (sample)
+* Saturday 1/13/2024
+	* Continue on Stoll's Set Theory
+	* About 40 minutes or so on homework # 2.4, Continuity and One-Sided Limits.
+Made some progress.
+* Sunday 1/14
+	* Continue homework # 2.4.
+Only one thorny problem left and one to redo.
+	* Continue a bit of Stoll's Set Theory.
+* Monday 1/15
+	* Troubleshot nasty problem from yesterday -- first answer was almost correct, but wrote "log" instead of "ln" in the answer box.  :(
+	* About halfway done with problem set 2.5 -- so more than a week ahead. :)
+	* Associated video on infinite limits, etc.
+* Tuesday 1/16/24
+	* Holiday - no class.
+	* Begin 3.1 work
+* Wednesday 1/17/24
+	* Continue work on exercises 3.1
+	* Continue reading Stoll
+* Thursday 1/18/24
+	* Attend class
+	* Meet with teacher re # 2.5 # 5
+	* Finish 3.1 homework and attendance this week. :)
+* Friday 1/19/24
+	* Reading up on Coq
+	* Download signature assignment, having trouble with files
+	* Finally able to begin work on this signature assignment and pretty much finish it.
+It's in OneDrive and can be edited further on Microsoft 365.
+* Saturday 1/20/24
+	* Reading Boyer on history of math.
+	* Reading Russell Introduction to Mathematical Philosophy; first intro to [Peano's axioms](https://en.wikipedia.org/wiki/Peano_axioms).
+* Sunday 1/21/24
+	* Continue reading Boyer, enjoyed especially ~ pp. 51-52 on Pythagoreans and Euclid's cool method for doing a golden section of a line segment, which he called finding the extreme and mean segment.
+Began some reading and playing around with regular solids, found the formula for the interior angles of any regular polygon, given n = number of sides, interior angle formula is as below:
+$$
+	\frac{(n - 2) * 180}{n}
+$$

+E.g. for a triangle, $\frac{(3 - 2) * 180}{3} = \frac{180}{3} =60^o$

+For a square, $\frac{(4 - 2) * 180}{4} = \frac{360}{4} = 90^o$

+For a regular pentagon, $\frac{(5 - 2) * 180}{5}= \frac{540}{5} = \frac{540}{5} = 108^o$

+* Monday, January 22, 2024
+	* Continue reading Boyer.

+* Tuesday, 1/23/24
+	* Class Calc I
+	* Review previous homework, 2.2 and most of 2.3.
+Retry problems and build list of problem areas.
+	* Continue Boyer.

+* Wed, 1/24/24
+	* Lots of homework, 2.3 and finish 2.4.
+Revisit some problem areas.
+	* Some reading of Boyer.

+* Thursday 1/25/24
+	* Class
+	* Section 2.5 review
+	* Reading Euclid's Elements (Casey)

+* Friday 1/26/24
+	* Reading Euclid's Elements (Casey)
+	* Section 3.1 review
+	* Did study guide as a practice exam.
+Got 14 done, believed OK.
+So maybe a 93.
+Need to look at again.

+* Saturday 1/27/24
+	* Reading Euclid and Boyer
+	* Plan math BA see Google sheets

+* Sunday
+	* Reading Euclid
+	* An easy proof (my "first") of "the bisectors of supplemental angles are 90 degrees apart."

+* Monday
+	* Go over results of Study guide "exam" on Friday.
+Send corrections to Emma Scothorn.
+	* Learn how to work problems involving giving the equation of the line at a point, assuming you have a function and need to find the tangent line at some x value.

+* Tuesday 1/30
+	* Attend class
+	* Meet with Emma Scothorn on misc issues.
+	* Study for exam

+* Weds 1/31/24
+	* Work through some problems in Larson, slope of line using def of deriv.
+Also work on some Intermediate Value Theorem problems.
+	* Reading Boyer, also look up some conic section material, run into something called differential geometry -- very cool.

+* Thursday 2/1
+	* Exam Day Calc 1.
+Scored 103 of 100 points.
+Sweet.

+* Friday 2/2
+	* Begin homework, studying next section.
+	* Read Boyer

+* Saturday 2/3
+	* Reading Boyer
+	* Revisit MatPlotlib
+	* Review some conic section basic equations